VowpalWabbit/vowpalwabbit.github.io/_tutorials/cb_simulation.md

     return ctr
 ```

-We want to be able to visualize what is occurring, so we are going to plot the click through rate over each iteration of the simulation.
-If VW is showing actions the get rewards the ctr will be higher.
-Below is a little utility function to make showing the plot easier.
+We want to be able to visualize what is occurring, so we are going to plot the click-through rate over each iteration of the simulation.
+The CTR is higher if Vowpal Wabbit is showing actions that get rewards.
+Use this utility function to make showing the plot easier:

 ```python
 def plot_ctr(num_iterations, ctr):